 In football after a tackle is completed the play stops, which means the players have a moment to collect themselves, see if anyone is injured etc. Because of this, when tackling an athlete can put 110% of his effort into the tackle knowing that he doesn’t have to get up after it is completed.
 This encourages more aggressive tackles which naturally increase the risk of injury.

 With any sport there is going to be some risk of injury, this is unavoidable.
 However, my recommendation is always based on the most mitigation of risk.
 Rugby and Hockey are two very contact heavy sports, but in those, you don’t see the same degree of tendon and ligament damage as in football.
 This information is based on my opinion and what I have seen in practice.
-If you ever have any questions about what sports I would recommend for you child, or if they are recovering from an injury please feel free to contact Active Life at (573)999-7805.
+If you ever have any questions about what sports I would recommend for your child, or if they are recovering from an injury please feel free to contact Active Life at (573) 250-7427.